Associate Professor of Communication & Theatre

 Elsewhere: Playscript Analysis; Theatre for Social Outreach; Basic Communication; Speech Communication

 Professor Moore has presented at the ATHE national conference since 2006, when he was selected as a debut panelist for the Dramaturgy Focus Group.
 In 2007, he participated in a collaborative workshop performance exploring New Orleans post-Hurricane Katrina.
 Recent panels have discussed effective post-show dialogue between the production and the audience, awareness of cultural choices in selecting and casting plays, and peer-sharing of resources and teaching materials across professional and academic theatre.
 He co-edited Volume 4 of the LMDA University Caucus SourceBook, which was published online in summer of 2011.
+He also co-coordinated the University Caucus Hot Topics session at the LMDA conference in 2012 and 2013.

 His academic and research interests include social/cultural identity and awareness; verbal and nonverbal storytelling in drama; and dialect/slang in the dialogue of multicultural literature.